 Our hunts include complimentary field dressing, and we are equipped with a state-of-the-art cleaning station with an electric hoist, walk-in cooler, freezer, and a 500 lb commercial ice machine.

 We have a main hunting lodge that can accommodate twenty-two people and a second hunting lodge that can accommodate thirty-two people; plus, individual rooms that sleep four people, each having its own bath.
 There is a full kitchen in each of the lodges and there is one kitchen for the four separate bedrooms.

-We have cable tv, a one-thousand-pound ice maker, and a walk-in freezer and cooler, electric winches, band saws and stainless-steel tables with sinks.
+We have fire stick tv, a five hundred pound ice maker, and a walk-in freezer and cooler, electric winches, band saws and stainless-steel tables with sinks.

 The ranch foreman lives on the ranch and the owner of the ranch spends time there also.
 The foreman’s house is approximately 200 feet from both lodges and the skinning facility is 100 yards from the lodge.

 It’s not unusual for the hunters sit by the fire pit at the main lodge and enjoy a cold beer or a mixed drink at the end of the day.
 One of the owners has hunted all over the world and if he is there, he will usually come down for a drink and if you ask him, he might show you his amazing collection.
 Also, the ranch owner has been known to do some bartering for hay, labor, road work, grading, and dozer work and other things and it doesn’t hurt to ask.